Why has my vet recommended a referral?

 Referral services offer investigations and treatments that your local vet may not do very often, may not have the equipment for, or may feel uncomfortable performing.
 All vets should make the welfare of their patients their first priority and sometimes this means seeking advice from vets who are highly trained in a specific field.
-We spend all of our time investigating and treating orthopaedic (bone and joint) and spinal problems.
-We do not do 'routine' veterinary work such a neutering or vaccination and have no plans to do so.
+Our Specialist-led team are experts in investigating and treating orthopaedic, spinal and soft tissue and physiotherapy conditions.
+We do not offer 'routine' veterinary work such a vaccinations.

 What are your opening hours?